watatomo/wttm_qtbot/stories.md

 Listed in "chronological" order.

 Stories marked with a `☆` mean that the bot contains quotes from it that are translated by [its owner](https://twitter.com/riamuyumemi).
-Not all of the lines he translated are on the wiki.
-All of the translators with quotes on this bot can be found [here](translators.md).
+If you wish for your translations to be removed, please DM [the bot](https://twitter.com/wttm_qtbots) or [the owner](https://twitter.com/riamuyumemi).
+Quote submissions are also welcome!

 Note that some quotes are edited from the original to make more sense out of context, fix grammar, or to patch up mistranslations.
 Also, they are edited to fit the owner's style guide.

-If you wish for your translations to be removed, please DM [the bot](https://twitter.com/messages/compose?recipient_id=1281322573049954305) or [the owner](https://twitter.com/riamuyumemi).
-Quote submissions are also welcome!

 ---